Serheo/SHSPhoneComponent/README.md

 If you need only formatting function you can use SHSPhoneNumberFormatter class.
 For additional class info see http://serheo.github.io/SHSPhoneComponent/

+## Issues and Solutions
+if you are using any predictions/suggestion in the textfield, set hasPredictiveInput flag to YES.

 ## Requirements
 ARC Enabled.
 iOS 7+